App Store Custom Product Pages: The 2026 CPP Playbook

 How many Custom Product Pages does the App Store allow in 2026?+

 Apple doubled the limit from 35 to 70 Custom Product Pages in October 2025.
 Each CPP is independent, has its own URL, and can have unique screenshots, App Preview videos, and promotional text.
-The 70-slot limit applies per app, not per developer account.
+The 70-slot limit applies per app for iPhone and iPad, with no indication Apple plans to reduce it.

 Can Custom Product Pages rank organically in App Store search results?+

 Yes — since July 2025, CPPs assigned specific keywords via App Store Connect can appear in organic App Store search results.
-Each CPP supports up to 50 keyword assignments.
 The App Store algorithm considers the CPP as a candidate for those queries, potentially showing it instead of the default product page when the CPP's creative assets are more relevant to the search intent.
+Apple's own documentation states assigned keywords must match the intent of the custom page and each keyword combination must be unique to a single product page.

 What is the conversion rate improvement from using Custom Product Pages?+